rbdannenberg/soundcool/src/README.md

     Execute the scripts by clicking the lightning button on the interface.
 This should create the same database on your machine so that you can run with user information.
   - To connect express to your mysql server
-    - Create a .env file in `backend` directory
+    - Create a `.env` file in `backend` directory
-    - Enter the following lines
+    - Copy the below details in the newly created `.env` file(mysql user should use native password).
     ```ruby
       MYSQL_HOST= <hostname> #it's localhost if you running it locally
       MYSQL_USER= <your_sql_server_username>